Howard County Students Train to Meet the Growing Cyber Security Demand

 Application and Research Lab

-The ARL is a program that HoCo students can join to take hands-on classes in specific fields of education.
+The ARL hosts a variety of programs that HoCo students can join to take hands-on classes in specific fields of education.
 The ARL offers classes in cyber security and networking through their Cyber Security and Networking Academy.
 The same can be said for their courses on construction, healthcare and homeland security to name just a few.

 The Application and Research Lab concentrates on a type of education that is career related.
 This means classes are not taught in a traditional manner.
 Instead of sitting behind a desk listening to a teacher lecture and tell you how you need to do well in class to get into a good university, these children are working towards a higher education in a more physical way.